riopapa/sayNotiText/README.md

 - PhoneStateReceiver : by phone number, I can detect who's calling, can can say it like papa, mom, but could not make the rining volume down while saying mom, so remarked out now.

-- When rebooted this app is active, this appl is serviced but no notification bar launched, so stopping is not available. soon boot receiver will be added
+- When rebooted this app is active but no notification bar is launched, so immediate stopping speaking is not available. soon boot receiver will be added.
+Relaunch will be work around.

-<H3>Thanks all persons in GitHub for good examples.</H3>
+<H3>Thanks to all persons in GitHub for good examples.</H3>